 Fractions (end of 4th/5th grade)

-In the 10s (fifth grade) students’ problem solving incorporates larger numbers and multi-step problem solving, with a focus on mathematical proofs.
-Being able to prove your thinking and computation is a goal toward higher level mathematics and moving into algebraic thinking.
-When asked how they solved the problem, or how they got the answer, saying, “I just know,” is not proof that they have used math to solve the problem.
+Our 10s students’ problem solving incorporates larger numbers and multi-step problem solving, with a focus on mathematical proofs.
+Being able to prove your thinking and computation instead of answering, “I just know,” lays the foundation for higher level mathematics and moves students into algebraic thinking.

-The 10s work on moving away from solving specific math problems in isolation, to learning how to generalize their thinking, noticing patterns and attributes of numbers, and go beyond rote guessing and reliance on an algorithm.
+The 10s work on moving away from solving specific math problems in isolation and learn to generalize their thinking, noticing patterns and attributes of numbers, and go beyond rote guessing and reliance on an algorithm.
 Through this work they learn to explain the “rule” and what is happening inside the math.
 Once they begin to readily interpret the underlying math concept and they establish mathematical thinking, this allows them to problem solve more efficiently, and prove their work by demonstrating and articulating each step they took to arrive at the answer.

 Some other mathematical concepts focused on include:

-Fluency with standard algorithm for Multiplication & division
+Fluency with standard algorithm for multiplication and division

 Problem solving with multiple operations